Boobae-Vivian/SQL-TASK-1-Employee-Database-Management/README.md

 Problem Statement:
-1. Create a comprehensive database named 'Staff'
-  - Using the database Staff, create two tables named 'Staff_Info' and 'Staff_Salary', with specific constraints to ensure data integrity and accuracy.
+1. Create a comprehensive database named 'Staff'.
+Within this database, create two tables, 'Staff_Info' and 'Staff_Salary', with specific constraints to ensure data integrity and accuracy.
+The structure of the tables should include the following columns:

-Furthermore, the absence of standardized constraints has led to inconsistencies in the data, making it challenging to enforce rules related to salary ranges (5000-20000) and age ranges (23-40).
-Additionally, the lack of a systematic approach to data insertion has resulted in difficulties in retrieving specific information about the staff.

-The organization is encountering issues in obtaining essential information about the staff, such as their names and ages, which hinders decision-making processes.
-Moreover, there is a need for a systematic approach to retrieving salary details, specifically the ID and salary information.

-To enhance the database structure and naming conventions, there is a necessity to rename the existing tables to 'Employee_Info' and 'Employee_Salary,' along with changing the primary key column names from 'ID' to 'Employee_ID.'
-Additionally, there is a requirement to alter the data types of the primary key columns to 'Text' for improved compatibility and uniformity.
+   - 'Staff_Info' (ID, Name, Age, DOE, Contract_Duration)
+   - 'Staff_Salary' (ID, Salary, Yearly_Increment)
+2. Insert into 'staff_info' and 'staff_salary' ten (10) rows of informations
+3. Construct SQL queries to extract specific details:
+   - The Name and Age from the 'Staff_Info' table.
+   - The ID and Salary from the 'Staff_Salary' table.
+5. Rename the existing tables to 'Employee_Info' and 'Employee_Salary,'
+6. Change the 'ID' columns in both table to 'Employee_ID.'
+7. Alter the 'Employee_ID' columns data types to 'Text' data types

-Lastly, the organization has identified a need to expand the database by incorporating a new column named 'Department' in the 'Employee_Salary' table.
-The current system lacks this vital information, hindering the ability to associate salary details with specific departments.
+8. Create a new column named 'Department' in the 'Employee_Salary' table

-In summary, the organization faces challenges related to the absence of a structured database system, inconsistencies in data due to the lack of constraints, difficulties in retrieving essential information, and the need for improvements in database naming conventions and structure.
-Addressing these issues through the proposed enhancements will contribute to a more efficient and effective employee management system.
+9. For Employees with the following IDs, update their Departments with the specified
+   - IDs 1, 3, 7 = IT
+   - IDs 2, 5, 9 = Advertising
+   - IDs 4, 6, 8, 10 = Communications
+10.